 Operations.
 Following construction, relatively small quantities of hazardous materials associated with janitorial, maintenance, and repair activities (i.e., commercial cleaners, lubricants, paint) would continue to be used at the four BART stations in Downtown San Francisco along Market Street.
 BART operates a quarterly hazardous waste disposal program through the Environmental Compliance Division of BART's System Safety Department.
 Hazardous and nonhazardous wastes (including cleaning supplies, lubricants, and paint) at every BART service location are packaged according to EPA guidelines and are disposed of by a licensed contractor at approved disposal facilities in compliance with BFS Section 01 74 21.
-Copies of hazardous waste disposal program and applicable BFS would limit the accidental release of hazardous materials into the environment during operations and the impact would be less than significant.
+Copies of hazardous waste manifests are kept on file at BART.
+Compliance with the quarterly hazardous waste disposal program and applicable BFS would limit the accidental release of hazardous materials into the environment during operations and the impact would be less than significant.

 c.
-Hazardous Materials Emissions near Schools: Less-than-Significant Impact

-There are six schools within 0.25 mile of the project site: Youth Chance High School, Marin Day School (Fremont Campus), Golden Gate University, San Francisco City Academy, De Marillac Academy, and C5 Children's School.
-As described above, construction and operation of the proposed project would not release hazardous substances into the environment.
+Hazardous Materials Emissions near Schools: Less-than-Significant Impact construction and operation of the proposed project would not release hazardous substances into the environment.
 BART construction contractors would follow standard BART contract provisions regarding the appropriate handling, storage, and disposal of hazardous materials during construction.
 Compliance with BART and EPA regulations for the handling of potentially hazardous materials would limit their accidental release into the environment during operations Therefore, the impact of hazardous materials emissions on nearby schools would be less than significant.